 The instructions for using the tekhelet on the tassels of the tallit appear in the book of Numbers:

 “And the LORD spake unto Moses, saying, “Speak unto the children of Israel, and bid them that they make them fringes in the borders of their garments throughout their generations, and that they put upon the fringe of the corners a ribband, a thread of blue: And it shall be unto you for a fringe, that ye may look upon it, and remember all the commandments of the LORD, and do them ; and that ye seek not after your own heart and your own eyes, after which you used to follow harlotry.
 Then you will remember to obey all my commands and will be consecrated to your God.”

-The chilazon, the creature from which the tekhelet dye was obtained according to rabbinic tradition, is described in the Talmud.
-We are told it has a body like the sea, its creation is like a fish, it comes up once every seventy years, it’s blood is used for tekhelet, and it is expensive.
+The chilazon, the source from which the tekhelet dye was obtained according to rabbinic tradition, is described in the Talmud.
+We are told its body is the color of the sea, its form is that of a fish, it appears every seventy years (or every seven years according to Masechet Tzitzt), its blood is used for tekhelet, and it is expensive.